jchristn/Blobject/README.md

 Many thanks to @phpfui for adding the original code for BLOB copy functionality!

-## New in v2.2.0
+## New in v2.3.0

-- BlobCopy class to copy objects from one repository to another (thank you @phpfui!)
+- Dependency update

 ## Example Project